pivotal/docs-tap/getting-started/deploy-first-app.hbs.md

 ### Prerequisites

-- Before you deploy your application using the Tanzu CLI ensure that you have created a Git repository during the project creation stage.
+- Before you deploy your application using the Tanzu CLI, ensure that you have created a Git repository during the project creation stage.
 - If the project does not have an associated Git repository, you must create one, and then update the `workload.yaml` with the repository URL and branch.

+### Procedure

 1. Deploy the Tanzu Java Web App project that you generated in [Generate an application with Application Accelerator](generate-first-app.hbs.md)